 For the foreseeable future, we will continue to hold Regional Hub events online.

-Our Spring Hub series is titled: Outside the Box: Work Based Learning and will explore new
+The recent Spring Hub series titled: Outside the Box: Work Based Learning explored new

 initiatives and unexpected positives emerging as a result of the extraordinary

 circumstances of the past year.
-The events will take place over the course of 5 days in April:
+The meetings were held over 5 days in April.
+A short video from

 South West & Wales Wednesday 14th April 10:00 – 11.30 am